-Facebook revenue beats estimates, discloses U.S. FTC antitrust probe
+Facebook warns of costly privacy changes, discloses another U.S. probe

 The FTC inquiry that was settled on Wednesday stemmed from allegations that Facebook inappropriately shared information belonging to 87 million users with the now-defunct British political consulting firm Cambridge Analytica.
 A Netflix documentary about the scandal, “The Great Hack,” premiered Wednesday.

-The fine, which some lawmakers have called “a slap on the wrist,” cut quarterly profit to $2.6 billion, compared with $5.1 billion, a year earlier.
+The fine, which some lawmakers have called “a slap on the wrist,” cut second-quarter profit to $2.6 billion, compared with $5.1 billion, a year earlier.

 Excluding the fine and a $1.1 billion one-time tax expense, earnings would have been $1.99 per share, Facebook said.

-The tax expense stemmed from a court ruling, in which the company was not involved, that it said required accounting changes for stock-based compensation is a
+The tax expense stemmed from a court ruling, in which the company was not involved, that it said required accounting changes for stock-based compensation.

 Costs jumped 66% compared to a year ago, to nearly $12.3 billion, as Facebook continues to ramp up spending to improve content and security across its platforms.